aayush-puri-01/Content-Optimization-Agent/README.md

 - **Hashtag Generation**: Creates relevant, engaging, and up-to-date hashtags aligned with campaign themes.
 - **Graph-Based Workflow**: Uses LangGraph to conditionally route between tools and human-in-the-loop steps.
 - **Tool-Centric Modular Design**: Each capability is encapsulated in a reusable, independently callable tool.
+- **Text-To-Speech Conversion**: The script generated for the campaign can be converted to an audio file using the google gemini tts service.

 ---